Wade3/pxdocs/content/install-with-other/docker/stateful-applications/microsoftsqlserver/_index.md

       -d microsoft/mssql-server-linux
 ```

-This command runs `mssql-server-linux` with a 10 GB volume created dynamically with three-way replication, guaranteeing that persistent data will be fully replicated on three separate nodes.
+This command runs an instance of `mssql-server-linux` with a high availability 10 GiB volume, created without having to provision storage in advance.
+Specifying `repl=3` guarantees the persistent data will replicate on three separate nodes.

 You can now connect to MS-SQL in its container on port 1433.
 For example, to access the MS-SQL command prompt via `docker`, run: